+During the year ended December 31, 2014, we completed nine acquisitions, none of which individually accounted for greater than 10% of our total assets.
+The total fair value of consideration transferred for the nine acquisitions completed during the year ended December 31, 2014 was approximately \$168.7 million.
 During the year ended December 31, 2013, we completed eight acquisitions, none of which individually accounted for greater than 10% of our total assets.
 The total fair value of consideration transferred for the eight acquisitions completed during the year ended December 31, 2013 was approximately \$64.2 million.
 During 2012, we acquired the business of R360 Environmental Solutions, Inc., or R360, a leading provider of non-hazardous E&P waste treatment, recovery and disposal services, for total fair value of consideration transferred of \$1.38 billion.
 During the year ended December 31, 2012, we completed 12 other acquisitions, none of which individually or in the aggregate accounted for greater than 10% of our total assets.
+The total fair value of consideration transferred for the 12 other acquisitions completed 12 other acquisitions, none of which individually or in the aggregate accounted for greater than 10% of our total assets.
 The total fair value of consideration transferred for the 12 other acquisitions completed during the year ended December 31, 2012 was approximately \$275.8 million.
-During the year ended December 31, 2011, we completed 13 acquisitions, none of which individually accounted for greater than 10% of our total assets.
-The total fair value of consideration transferred for the 13 acquisitions completed during the year ended December 31, 2011 was approximately \$375.7 million.